MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks/baseline-aks-content.md

 #### Subnet to host the cluster nodes

-AKS maintains two separate groups of nodes (or node pools).
-The *system node pool* hosts pods that run core cluster services.
-The *user node pool* runs your workload and the ingress controller to enable inbound communication to the workload.
+AKS maintains two separate groups of nodes or node pools.
+The system node pool hosts pods that run core cluster services.
+The user node pool runs your workload and the ingress controller to enable inbound communication to the workload.

-#### Subnet to host Private Link endpoints
+#### Subnet to host Azure Private Link endpoints

-Create Azure Private Link connections for the [Azure Container Registry](/azure/container-registry/) and [Azure Key Vault](/azure/key-vault/general/overview).
+Create Private Link connections for the [Azure Container Registry](/azure/container-registry/) and [Azure Key Vault](/azure/key-vault/general/overview).
 Access these services by using a [private endpoint](/azure/private-link/private-endpoint-overview) within the spoke virtual network.
 Private endpoints don't require a dedicated subnet.
 You can also place them in the hub virtual network.
 In the baseline implementation, the endpoints deploy to a dedicated subnet within the spoke virtual network.
 This approach reduces traffic passing the peered network connection.
 It keeps the resources that belong to the cluster in the same virtual network.
 It also lets you apply granular security rules at the subnet level by using network security groups.

 For more information, see [Private Link deployment options](../../../networking/guide/private-link-hub-spoke-network.yml#decision-tree-for-private-link-deployment).